cmpitg/cmpitg.github.com/projects/espada-text.md

 ### Misc

-* Writing original JavaScript is not a good idea (TODO: explain why?), and preventing people from contributing bad JavaScript.
+* Writing original JavaScript and preventing people from contributing bad JavaScript are probably not a very good idea.
+I love JavaScript but the fact that it's [the world's most misunderstood programming language](http://www.crockford.com/javascript/javascript.html) concerns me a lot.

-* *LiveScript* is awesome, however, the language is too fragmented and easy to write bad code.
+* *LiveScript* is awesome, however, the language is too fragmented and it's so easy to write bad code.